01-edu/public/subjects/devops/technical-file/README.md

   - Continuous delivery
   - Quality control
 - The technological choices you made
-- The expected results, and actual results
+- The expected results, and actual results achieved
 - The expected problems, and actual problems faced

 You should store your project reports inside the repository of this project.
 The result will be a series of Markdown files, with one for each project that you validate during your training.